-Wooden Springs Dorper stud was established in 2006 on our property named “Wooden Springs “at Copmanhurst Northern Rivers NSW, Australia.
-We have owned this property since 1984, it is Australian bushland with eucalyptus forest, native bushland and spring fed streams, hence the name “wood en springs”.
+Wooden Springs Dorper stud was established in 2006 on our property named “Wooden Springs ” in the Northern Rivers area of NSW, Australia, The property comprised of natural Australian bushland with eucalyptus forest and spring fed streams, hence the name “wood en springs”.

-We adhere to a selection process for our stud animals to conform to the Dorper Breed standard of excellence, and have our flock inspected/graded on a regular basis and have been guided by the wealth of information supplied to us by inspectors Ron Van DerMerwe, Phillip Strauss and Wicus Cronje’.
+A strict selection process was in place for our stud animals to conform to the Dorper Breed standard of excellence, our flock was inspected and graded on a regular basis and were guided by the wealth of information supplied by inspectors Ron Van DerMerwe, Phillip Strauss and Wicus Cronje’.

-Wooden Springs Dorper Stud is committed to producing high quality offspring.
+Wooden Springs Dorper was committed to producing high quality offspring.
 Femininity of our ewes is very important in our selection process for production and reproduction.
 Our stud foundation stock consisted of full blood South African type 4 and 5 graded sheep, and over the years obtaining genetic bloodlines from Amurula, Algoa, Kaya, Newstead, Dell, Winrae, Whynot and Swamp Road Studs.
 Sales of our sheep to most states and overseas exported to China.

 The Dorper Sheep were originally bred in South Africa in the 1930’s.
 The breed was developed by crossing Dorset Horn ram and the Blackhead Persian ewe.
 The breed was first introduced into Australia in 1995.

 The Dorper is a fast growing meat producing sheep.
 The breed is known for its low maintenance, fast growth, high fertility & reproduction rates, excellent mothering qualities & milk production, quality meat with good muscling and its adaptability & hardiness to survive and thrive in a variety of climatic conditions.